11/7/2024

 Martin Toner

-That's right.
-I appreciate all that.
+That's great.
+I appreciate all of that.
 Last one from me.
-Any sense of what the additional capex per megawatt will be for for the HPC allocation?
+Any sense of what the additional CapEx per megawatt will be for the HPC allocation?

 speaker